boundary/remedy-tsi-bulkingestion-script/README.md

-# remedy-meter-script
+# remedy-tsi-bulkingestion-script
-Script for ingestion of Remedy Incidents and Change tickets into Truesight Intelligence as events.
+Script for ingestion of historical Remedy Incidents and Change tickets into Truesight Intelligence as events.

 ## Prerequisite
 	- Java Sdk 1.8